pooyadav/app-hello-world/README.md

-# databox hello-world-driver
+# databox hello-world-app
-A simple python hello-world-driver which connects with Databox.
+A simple python hello-world-app which runs in the  Databox.

-When a driver is installed from the Databox UI, this passes the request to  the databox container manager (CM), which installs the driver.
-CM reads the SLA associated with the driver and set the following Environment Variables:
+When an app is installed from the Databox UI, this passes the request to  the databox container manager (CM), which installs the app.
+CM reads the SLA associated with the app and set the following Environment Variables:
 ```
 DATABOX_ARBITER_ENDPOINT
 DATABOX_LOCAL_NAME